Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 * (optional) `mount_options` property defines additional mount options to pass when mounting this file system to the compute node.

-Finally, note that all `docker_volumes` can be omitted completely along with one or all of `data_volumes` and `shared_data_volumes` if you do not require this functionality.
+Finally, note that all `volumes` can be omitted completely along with one or all of `data_volumes` and `shared_data_volumes` if you do not require this functionality.